 We can envision a conference or meeting much in the same way as we may define the gears of a well-oiled machine.
-It is only through the integration of each stakeholder that the ultimate goals of success and quality attendance will be met.
+Only through the integration of each stakeholder, you can meet the ultimate goals of success and quality attendance.
 In essence, effective meeting management often revolves around capitalising on the strengths of these individuals.
 Much like many other best practices regarding management solutions, such a concept is frequently easier said than done.
-It is therefore an idea to examine how leveraging these strengths will ultimately result in rewarding and effective conference management.
+Let us examine how leveraging these strengths will ultimately result in rewarding and effective conference management.

 Effective Meeting Management: Appreciating the Roles of Volunteers and Staff